 3. Open Communication

 The bond between a true leader and your team is very much a supportive give and take relationship.
 You’re always open to new ideas and feedback and are prepared to try new things if they seem appropriate, regardless of where the idea originated.
 Credit is always given where due.
-Everyone is treated equal.
+Everyone is treated equally.
 Firm but fair is the leader’s policy.
 So, wherever the bar is set, at least everyone knows where they stand.
-This is very important because in a team environment, favouritism can be the cause of major strife.
+This is very important because, in a team environment, favoritism can be the cause of major strife.